daggerok/coffee-sourcemaps/README.md

 required both modules...                 bundle.coffee:7
 ```

-you can click on on of the coffee file to watching coffee source code
+you can click on on the coffee file to watching source code
 also, to brows coffee script source code you can open developer tools, Sources tab and refresh with command+r

 read more